-15 June 2022 for projects that will take place between September 2022 and August 2023.
-Applicants will be notified of the Adjudication Committee's decision by mid-July.
+29 May 2023 for projects that will take place between August 2023 and July 2024.
+Applicants will be notified of the Adjudication Committee's decision by the end of June.

 Payment Schedule

 Awarded Funds will be distributed in two equal installments.
 The first installment will be paid upon signing of an Acceptance Contract; the second installment upon submission of a Completion Report and after presentation to the Project's Assembly.